mattermost/docs/source/onboard/system-admin-roles.rst

 There are two ways to assign roles:

 1. In the System Console under **User Management > System Roles**.
-2. Using the `mmctl tool </manage/mmctl-command-line-tool.html>`__.
+2. Using the :doc:`mmctl tool </manage/mmctl-command-line-tool>`.
 This can be done either locally or remotely.

 +---------------------------------------------------+---------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------------+
 | **You want to**                                   | **Using the System Console**                                                                                  | **Using mmctl**                                                                     |